The Origin of the Beauregard--Suryanarayan Product on Pythagorean Triples: Quadratic Fields and Binary Quadratic Forms

-Note that the group $\mathbb{K}^{1}$ from Corollary \ref{Spin} is \emph{not} the group of units in the ring of integers of $\mathbb{K}$, but is much larger.
-Indeed, in case $\mathbb{K}$ has class number 1, every prime number $p$ that splits in $\mathbb{K}$ produces a generator $\frac{\pi}{\pi^{\sigma}}$ for $\mathbb{K}^{1}$ for some generator $\pi$ of a prime ideal in $\mathbb{K}$ lying over $p$, and it is clear (by considering ideals) that all these generators are independent in the group $\mathbb{K}^{1}$ (also modulo units in the ring of integers).
-Replacing $\pi$ by another generator simply multiplies the generator by a unit, and taking the generator for the other ideal lying over $p$ replaces that generator by its inverse (again, perhaps up to units).
+\begin{rmk} The group $\mathbb{K}^{1}$ from Corollary \ref{Spin} is \emph{not} the group of units in the ring of integers of $\mathbb{K}$, but is much larger.
+Indeed, in case $\mathbb{K}$ has class number 1, every prime number $p$ that splits in $\mathbb{K}$ produces an element $\frac{\pi}{\pi^{\sigma}}$ of $\mathbb{K}^{1}$ for some generator $\pi$ of a prime ideal in $\mathbb{K}$ lying over $p$, and it is clear (by considering ideals) that all these generators are independent in the group $\mathbb{K}^{1}$ (also modulo units in the ring of integers).
+Replacing $\pi$ by another generator simply multiplies the generator by a unit, and taking the generator for the other ideal lying over $p$ replaces the corresponding element of $\mathbb{K}^{1}$ by its inverse (again, perhaps up to units). \end{rmk}